garbanzobean25/Machine-Learning-Final-Project/README.md

 compressed file directly into R or Python, for example, by using the command read.csv("data-1.csv.gz").
 Given the computational load imposed by the large dataset, you may have to train your model on a subset of the data or adopt an alternative approach, including methods not covered in the course.
-1The raw satellite data can be accessed at: https://www.enmap.org/data_tools/exampledata/
+The raw satellite data can be accessed at: https://www.enmap.org/data_tools/exampledata/
 ### 1.2 Task
 This task consists of the following sub-tasks:
 - T1.1 Explore the data to generate summary statistics and plots that help the reader understand the data, with a focus on information relevant to the classification task.